swt30/thesis/chapters/03-models/03-models.md

 First I modelled them as isothermal spheres containing an Earth-like core (33 per cent Fe and 67 per cent MgSiO$_3$) underneath a water layer of 30 per cent of the planet's mass.
 Then I instead allowed the temperature to increase adiabatically into the water layer.

-@Fig:isothermal-vs-adiabatic shows that the assumption that thermal expansion effects are negligible, which was made in some previous studies, is not the case.
+@Fig:isotherms-vs-adiabats shows that the assumption that thermal expansion effects are negligible, which was made in some previous studies, is not the case.
 This is true in two senses.
 First, a significant temperature dependence exists when we adopt an adiabatic interior temperature profile compared with an isothermal one.
 Second, the surface temperature also affects the radius of a planet within both types of models.